akuity/aws-akuity-workshop/content/2_ModuleTwo_Setup/25_DeployanAgenttotheCluster.md

 ---
-title: "Configure workshop specific requirements" # MODIFY THIS TITLE
+title: "Deploy an Agent to the Cluster" # MODIFY THIS TITLE
 chapter: true
 weight: 5 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
 ---